-Students who participate in a political internship may earn political science credits for their internship.
-Although credit is not given for the internship experience itself, students receive credit for their internships by taking POL 3080, the department's internship course.
+The Department of Political Science's Internship Program is the largest in the College of Liberal Arts.
+Students who participate in a political internship may earn political science credits toward their major.
+Although credit is not given for the internship itself, students receive credit for their internships by taking POL 3080 Internship in Politcs or Government.
 For this course, students complete weekly reading assignments, journal entries, and conduct informational interviews.
 Essays and research papers may also be required.
 For further information, contact Internship Director Paul Soper.

 Here is a short list of some of the places our students have interned: